 Mr. LaRose graduated with a Master of Social Work (Clinical Concentration) degree from Florida State University in 2005.
 He was awarded the degree with a 3.98 GPA and was elected to the Honor Society of Phi Kappa Phi, graduating in the top 10 percent of his class.
 In September 2005 LaRose was published in the Chancellor’s List, a university faculty invitation-only recognition for graduate students.
 The academic and professional biography is one of 1 percent of the students from 3,000 different US colleges and universities honored that year.
 He received his Bachelor of Arts degree from the Union Institute and University of Cincinnati, Ohio in October 2003; the BA degree was awarded with a 4.0 GPA.
 In 1999 LaRose’s academic biography also appeared in The National Dean’s List, an honor that is bestowed upon 1% of all college students in the US.
 He is a member of the Phi Theta Kappa International Scholastic Order.

 In preparation for clinical licensure, LaRose worked under the direct supervision of a Florida licensed LCSW (and a registered supervisor) for nearly four years.
 From April 2005 to February 2009 LaRose was licensed as a Registered Clinical Social Work Intern (Fla.
 Lic. #ISW3858).
 On January 31, 2009 LaRose passed Association of Social Work Board National Clinical Examination and was licensed by the State of Florida as an LCSW (Fla.
 Lic. #SW9297) on February 4, 2009.
-In 2018, LaRose obtained another licensing credential, obtaining his LICSW in the District of Columbia (#LC50081569).
+In October 2017, LaRose obtained another licensing credential, obtaining his LICSW in the District of Columbia (#LC50081569).
+In July 2020, LaRose added his third licensure, in the State of Missouri (#2020023042).
 He is credentialed in clinical hypnosis as well.
 LaRose has received continuing education credits in domestic violence, sexual addiction, HIV/AIDS, dual relationships, medical errors, forensic interviewing, delirium and dementia in the aging, disaster mental health, LGBTQ, sexual affirmative paradigms, the brain, nutrition and mental health, multicultural counseling, substance abuse and teens, and post divorce counseling, with an increasing training pursuit in neuro-biological and genetic factors in mental health treatment.
 In February 2012 LaRose’s private practice was identified as Leon County’s first mental health practitioner to add statewide online services, including 24 hour a day scheduling, online journaling, secure forms and records, as well as other HIPAA compliant electronic health records.
 In September of 2013 LaRose was credentialed as a Clinical Social Work Qualified Supervisor.

 In 2016 LaRose was a Lead Presenter at the National Association of Social Workers State conference in Orlando Florida discussing the topic of Mental Health Providers using online digital private practice models to improve client outcomes and improve the professionalization of sole proprietors.
 Currently LaRose consults LCSW’s and LCSW Interns in setting up their digital practices with full insurance billing, client self scheduling, credit card billing—and guides them in the digital portal set up with an entire mental health practice protocol—online and live within weeks.
 LaRose is published on the topic as well.